Up, Up, & Away…

 Just off a Texas highway, a pile of luxury cars sits nose-first in the dirt, stripped to the chassis, covered in graffiti, and baking in the sun.

 by SARA MARSHALL//Editor-in-chief As high quality, artisan alcohols become more popular in the United States, local growers are taking advantage of the booming market in West Texas.
-Beating out international wines and the top wines in […]
+Beating out international wines and the […]

 by SARA MARSHALL//Editor-in-chief In an uncertain world, brave men and women train every day to protect America’s borders from potential threats.
-Jaron Sidwell, a 23 year old U. S. Border Patrol Agent Trainee, is one of […]
+Jaron Sidwell, a 23 year old U. S. Border Patrol Agent Trainee, […]